Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Policy Implications

 Given these insights, BRIC central banks must adapt their policy frameworks and exchange rate forecasting models to reflect de-dollarization dynamics.
-As BRIC nations increase trade settlement in local currencies, forecasting models must account for shifting demand patterns for BRIC currencies.
+As BRIC economies increase trade settlement in local currencies, forecasting models must account for shifting demand patterns for BRIC currencies.
 The persistence of partial dollarization requires the models to incorporate both dollar-based and local currency-based trade flows, ensuring an accurate representation of exchange rate drivers.
-While the BRIC economies are reducing their reliance on dollar reserves, empirical data suggest that the USD still dominates global reserves.
+While the BRIC nations are reducing their reliance on dollar reserves, empirical data suggest that the USD still dominates global reserves.
 This means that exchange rate forecasting models must still incorporate US monetary policy spillovers, even as BRIC central banks increase holdings in gold, yuan, and other non-dollar assets.
 This aligns with empirical evidence underscoring the pivotal role of uncertainty measures in exchange rate forecasting, particularly within emerging markets pursuing de-dollarization.
 A recent study by \citealp{abid2020economic} confirms that heightened EPU induces short-run and long-run depreciation pressures on emerging market currencies, suggesting that integrating EPU into forecasting models becomes even more critical during transitions away from dollar dependence.
 Further, \citealp{christou2018role} highlights the predictive power of EPU on exchange rate volatility under extreme market conditions, underscoring its relevance in forecasting strategies during periods of monetary transition.
-The significant impact of US MPU on global currency volatility, as highlighted by \citealp{mueller2017exchange}, reinforces the necessity for the BRIC economies to incorporate MPU into predictive frameworks, particularly as they attempt to reduce vulnerability to Fed policy shifts through currency diversification.
-The causal relationships identified in Table~\ref{tab:nonlinear_granger_causality} affirm the importance of these uncertainty indicators as causal drivers for BRIC exchange rates.
+The significant impact of US MPU on global currency volatility, as highlighted by \citealp{mueller2017exchange}, reinforces the necessity for the BRIC countries to incorporate MPU into predictive frameworks, particularly as they attempt to reduce vulnerability to Fed policy shifts through currency diversification.